EvotecIT/PSPublishModule/Docs/New-ConfigurationArtefact.md

 Path where artefact will be created.
 Please choose a separate directory for each artefact type, as logic may be interfering one another.

+You can use following variables that will be replaced with actual values:
+- \<ModuleName\> / {ModuleName} - the name of the module i.e PSPublishModule
+- \<ModuleVersion\> / {ModuleVersion} - the version of the module i.e 1.0.0
+- \<ModuleVersionWithPreRelease\> / {ModuleVersionWithPreRelease} - the version of the module with pre-release tag i.e 1.0.0-Preview1
+- \<TagModuleVersionWithPreRelease\> / {TagModuleVersionWithPreRelease} - the version of the module with pre-release tag i.e v1.0.0-Preview1
+- \<TagName\> / {TagName} - the name of the tag - i.e.
+v1.0.0

 ```yaml
 Type: String
 Parameter Sets: (All)